-Grade Level: 11-12 Earth and Space Science II is an extended laboratory, field, and literature investigations-based Course #: 3046 course whereby students apply concepts from other scientific disciplines in synthesizing Length: Full Year theoretical models of Earth and its interactions with the macrocosm.
-Students enrolled in this Credit(s): Two course examine various Earth and space science phenomena, such as the structure, Diploma: Counts as an composition, and interconnected systems of Earth and the various processes that shape it, as Elective for all diplomas; well as Earth's lithosphere, atmosphere, hydrosphere, and celestial environment.
-Students analyze and apply the unifying themes of Earth and space science as part of scientific inquiry Prerequisite: Earth and Space aimed at investigating Earth and space science problems related to personal needs and Science I community issues.
-Fulfills a Core 40 Science course requirement for all diplomas
+Grade Level: 11-12 Earth and Space Science II is an extended laboratory, field, and literature investigations- Course #: 3046 based course whereby students apply concepts from other scientific disciplines in Length: Full Year synthesizing theoretical models of Earth and its interactions with the macrocosm.
+Credit(s): Two Students enrolled in this course examine various Earth and space science phenomena, Diploma: Counts as an such as the structure, composition, and interconnected systems of Earth and the various Elective for all diplomas; processes that shape it, as well as Earth's lithosphere, atmosphere, hydrosphere, and celestial environment.
+Students analyze and apply the unifying themes of Earth and space Prerequisite: Earth and Space science as part of scientific inquiry aimed at investigating Earth and space science Science I problems related to personal needs and community issues.
+F ulfills a Core 40 Science course requirement for all diplomas